How to Get Everything Done as a Mom

 Finally, let’s add one more thing to our list of “everything” that needs to get done – self-care.

-Everyone always tells mothers how important it is to take care of themselves, and I wholeheartedly agree.
+Everyone tells mothers how important they are and to take care of themselves, and I wholeheartedly agree.
 It’s just the way you practice self-care that I have a bone to pick with.

 Self-care does not have to mean meditating with a candle, doing skincare in the bathtub, going to get a massage – self-care is what you make of it, so if you like to cook, don’t not think of it as time for yourself.